Bioorganic / medicinal chemistry and chemical biology

 Subcellular targeting for anticancer and phenotypic drug discovery

-Modern research in the pharmaceutical industry emphasizes cellular targeting as a strategy to improve the therapeutic index of anticancer agents.
+Modern research in the pharmaceutical industry emphasizes molecular and cellular targeting as a strategy to improve the therapeutic index of anticancer agents.
 However, drug targets reside in specific subcellular locations, and the design of agents that might gain additional potency and selectivity by accumulating in specific subcellular compartments is relatively unexplored.
 We investigate small molecules that accumulate in specific organelles such as the endoplasmic reticulum to target receptors sequestered in these specific cellular compartments (Angew.
 Chem.
 Int.
-Ed.2015, 54, 9696-9699) and develop sensitive sensors of biological processes such as activation of macrophages (ACS Chem.
-Biol.2018, 13, 2595-2602).
-We are additionally investigating the combination of traditional cellular targeting agents with novel compounds that disrupt membranes of endosomes to create new types of synergistic anticancer agents (ACS Omega 2019, 7, 12955-12968).
+Ed.2015, 54, 9696-9699).
+We have also used this approach to develop sensitive sensors of biological processes such as activation of macrophages (ACS Chem.
+Biol.2018, 13, 2595-2602), which of substantial interest in immuno-oncology.
+We are additionally investigating the combination of cellular targeting agents with compounds that disrupt membranes to create new types of synergistic anticancer agents (ACS Omega2019, 7, 12955-12968).
 We are currently using subcellular-localized fluorescent probes in phenotypic high throughput and high content screening campaigns to identify small molecules with anticancer activity.
 Hits identified through this approach can be used to identify new protein targets for cancer drug discovery.